sunfishcode/basic-text/docs/Background.md

 ### Lira Sign

-Unicode says that U+20A4 is interchangeable with U+A3, however it doesn't depracate or discourage its use.
+Unicode says that U+20A4 is interchangeable with U+A3, however it doesn't deprecate or discourage its use.
 U+20A4 also displays differently from U+A3, having two horizontal lines in the middle rather than one.
 Consequently, Basic Text permits the Lira Sign.